Orlando Figes: The Whisperers: Private Life in Stalin's Russia

+Figes saw his first Russian translation contract for The Whisperers cancelled in March 2009 by publisher Attikus, who cited commercial reasons.
+Figes suggested that the book was "inconvenient" to Vladimir Putin's government and that the real explanation for the refusal to publish lay in "political pressure".
+A second translation project was abandoned by the publisher Corpus and the rights owner Dynasty Foundation in 2010 after one of Memorial's researchers reported that she found anachronisms, incorrect interpretations and factual errors in the book.
+Figes was notified of the decision in April 2011 in a letter which suggested that its publication would cause offence in Russia.
+Figes offered to revise the book, but his offer was ignored.

 Just Send Me Word

 Published in 2012, Just Send Me Word is a true story based on 1,246 letters smuggled in and out of the Pechora labour camp between 1946 and 1955 between Lev Mishchenko (a prisoner) and Svetlana Ivanova (his girlfriend in Moscow).
 There are 647 letters from Lev to Svetlana, and 599 from her to him.
-They form part of a family archive discovered by the Memorial Society and delivered in three trunks to their Moscow offices in 2007.
+They form part of a family archive discovered by Memorial and delivered in three trunks to their Moscow offices in 2007.
 The letters are the largest known collection of private correspondence from the Gulag, according to Memorial.

 Figes was given exclusive access to the letters and other parts of the archive, which is also based on interviews with the couple when they were in their nineties, and the archives of the labour camp itself.
-Figes raised the finance for the transcription of the letters, which are housed in the Memorial Society in Moscow and will become available to researchers in 2013.
+Figes raised the finance for the transcription of the letters, which are housed in Memorial's offices in Moscow and will become available to researchers in 2013.
 According to Figes, "Lev's letters are the only major real-time record of daily life in the Gulag that has ever come to light."

 The book tells the story of Lev and Svetlana who met as students in the Physics Faculty of Moscow University in 1935.
 Separated by the Second World War in 1941, when Lev was enrolled in the Red Army, they made contact in 1946, when he wrote from Pechora.
 Figes uses the letters to explore conditions in the labour camp and to tell the love story, ending in 1955 with Lev's release and marriage to Svetlana.
 The book documents five illegal trips made by Svetlana to visit Lev by smuggling herself into the labour camp.

-The title of the book is taken from the poem "In Dream" by Anna Akhmatova, translated by D.M.
-Thomas: "Black and enduring separation/I share equally with you/Why weep?
-Give me your hand/Promise to appear in a dream again./You and I are like two mountains/And in this world we cannot meet./Just send me word/At midnight sometime through the stars."